vacp2p/rfc/waku.md

 **Topic interest** (experimental)

 This packet is used by Waku nodes for sharing their interest in messages with specific topics.
 It does this in a more bandwidth considerate way, at the expense of metadata protection.
+Peers MUST only send envelopes with specified topics.

 This feature will likely stop being experimental in v1.